News : Disney plans to reopen its California parks in July

+FILE – In this March 13, 2020 photo, visitors take photos at the Disneyland Theme Park in Anaheim, California.
+(AP Photo / Amy Taxin, File)

-Disney proposed reopening its southern California theme parks in mid-July, after what will be a four-month closure due to the coronavirus pandemic, the company announced Wednesday.
+ANAHEIM, California, USA (AP) – Disney proposed reopening its southern California theme parks in mid-July, after what will be a four-month shutdown due to the coronavirus pandemic, the company announced Wednesday.

 Disney Parks, Experiences and Products said in a statement that the goal is to reopen the Disneyland and Disney California Adventure parks on July 17.
 A nearby Disney-themed shopping area would resume activities on July 9.